If you could satisfy the customer service needs of 90% of your customer base, you’d do it in a heartbeat.

 Case in point: marketing departments that engage with customers on at least three channels have a purchase rate that’s close to 300% higher than companies that only market on one channel.

-Now that we’ve covered the benefits of omnichannel communication tools, let’s talk about the most important features to look for when choosing a platform.
+Now that we’ve covered the benefits of omnichannel contact centers, let’s talk about the most important features to look for when choosing a platform.

 - Omnichannel routing